AymanF1kry/Bachelors-FYP-COVID19-Forecasting/FYP2-Finalize/README_UserManual.txt

 Steps by Step User Manual:

-1. Open the FYP_Project folder in Jupyter Notebook
+1. Download the zip file, extract and open the folder in Jupyter Notebook

 2. Open FYP1 folder for initial data exploration or open FYP2 folder for model and dashboard development